The error and perturbation bounds of the general absolute value equations: Numerical examples

-where $\mathcal{A}=A+\Delta A$ and $\mathcal{B}=B+\Delta B$, $x^{\ast}$ and $y^{\ast}$ denote the solutions of the corresponding AVEs and the perturbed AVEs, respectively, which can be obtained by using the iteration method on page 364 in \cite{Mangasarian06} with the initial vector being zero and the corresponding absolute error less than $10^{-6}$.
+$\tau$, $\upsilon$ and $\nu$ in order denote the upper bounds of the relative perturbation bounds of Theorem 3.2 under Theorems 2.5, 2.7 and 2.9, $x^{\ast}$ and $y^{\ast}$ in order denote the solutions of the corresponding AVEs and the perturbed AVEs and can be obtained by using the iteration method on page 364 in \cite{Mangasarian06} with the initial vector being zero and the corresponding absolute error less than $10^{-6}$.
 All the computations are done in Matlab R2021b on an HP PC (Intel@ Celeron@ G4900, 3.10GHz, 8.00 GB of RAM).

 \textbf{Example 5.1} \cite{Ahn83} Let

 Obviously, $M$ is an $H_{+}$-matrix.
 This implies that the corresponding LCP has a unique solution, i.e., the equal AVEs has a unique solution.

 One is interested in the perturbation error for the solution of the corresponding AVEs (\ref{p1}) caused by small changes in $A$, $B$ and $b$.
 The perturbation way we do it is